 - Librivox offeres free public domain audio books

 - OnlineBooks at the University of Pennsylvania is an updated index of online books from a variety of sources.

-- The Perseus Project is an online classics library by Tufts University
+- The Perseus Project is an online library of classic Greek and Latin works hosted by Tufts University.

 - Project Gutenberg contains over 50,000 free ebooks in a variety of formats.